Rolakamin/E-Commerce-Data-Analysis/README.md

   ### Product Performance Analysis

-  **Objective:** To identify the best-selling, frequently paired, and most expensive products, providing insights to optimize inventory management, enhance marketing strategies, and improve cross-selling
+  **Objective:** To identify the best-selling products and commonly purchased product pairs, providing insights to optimize inventory management, improve marketing strategies, and increase cross-selling
-                 opportunities.
+                 opportunities

  1. What are the best-selling products?